bluerobotics/ardusub-zola/advanced-usage/index.md

 - System status
    - Heartbeat icon pulses with vehicle heartbeat, and goes red if heartbeat is lost
    - On click shows onboard computer temperature, voltage, and current usage
-   - Additional warning icons appear if onboard computer is too hot or under-powered
+   - Additional warning icons appear if a problem is detected on the onboard computer:
+      - High disk usage
+      - CPU overheating
+      - CPU throttling
+      - CPU under voltage
 {{ easy_image(src="system-status", width=200) }}

 #### Sidebar